Long Term Ecological Research Network

-The Long Term Ecological Research Network (LTER) consists of a group of over 1800 scientists and students studying ecological processes over extended temporal and spatial scales.
-Twenty-eight LTER sites cover a diverse set of ecosystems.
+The Long Term Ecological Research (LTER) Network operated by the United States National Science Foundation (NSF) consists of a group of over 1800 scientists and students studying ecological processes over extended temporal and spatial scales.
+The Network represents the collection of individual research sites and the community of scientists that make up the US NSF LTER initiative.
+The Network is the operational entity where researchers at each site conduct long-term ecological research, share data, and collaborate on cross-site and synthesis projects.
+The Network is coordinated by a central office.

+As of august 2025, a total of 27 LTER sites from the McMurdo Dry Valleys in Antarctica to the California Central Coast cover a diverse set of ecosystems.
 It is part of the International Long Term Ecological Research Network (ILTER).
-The project was established in 1980 and is funded by the National Science Foundation.
+The US NSF LTER Program was established in 1980 to support long-term ecological research at selected sites across the US, chosen to represent major ecosystem types, and is funded by the US National Science Foundation.
 Data from LTER sites is publicly available in the Environmental Data Initiative repository and findable through DataONE search.

 LTER sites

-There are 28 sites within the LTER Network across the United States, Puerto Rico, and Antarctica, each conducting research on different ecosystems.
+There are 27 sites within the LTER Network across the United States, Puerto Rico, and Antarctica, each conducting research on different ecosystems.
 LTER sites are both physical places and communities of researchers.
 Some of the physical places are remote or protected from development, others are deliberately located in cities or agricultural areas.
 Either way, the program of research for each LTER is tailored to the most pressing and promising questions for that location and the program of research determines the group of researchers with the skills and interests to pursue those questions.

 While each LTER site has a unique situation—with different organizational partners and different scientific challenges—the members of the Network apply several common approaches to understanding long-term ecological phenomena.
 These include observation, large-scale experiments, modeling, synthesis science and partnerships.